sudocrystal/switch-nodes/README.md

 # switch-nodes

-Write a method `switchNodes` that switches the order of two specific nodes in a linked list.
-You may assume that both values exist in the list.
+Write a method `switchNodes` that switches the order of two specific nodes in a linked list. _You may assume that both values exist in the list exactly once._

 For example, if the list initially stores these values: